linb/Serverless-Firestore-CRUD/README.md

 [CrossUI CRUD (create, read, update, delete) interactions with Google Firestore](https://linb.github.io/Serverless-Firestore-CRUD)

-This is a demo to show how the CrossUI to handle CRUD (create, read, update, delete) interactions with Google Firestore.
+This is a demo to show how the CrossUI handle CRUD (create, read, update, delete) interactions with Google Firestore.

 Codeless and Serverless.

 <hr>